zapadi/redmine-net-api/README.md

 The API is released under Apache 2 open-source license.
 You can use it for both personal and commercial purposes, build upon it and modify it.

+## Thanks

+I would like to thank:

+* JetBrains for my Open Source ReSharper licence,

+* AppVeyor for allowing free build CI services for Open Source projects